 Bill on set of IT Chapter 2 pic.twitter.com/y1ivVZwgnBSeptember 19, 2018

 It: Chapter 2 director says it will be “scarier and more intense”

 If you didn’t think it could get much more horrifying than the original, well has It: Chapter 2 director Andy Muschietti got some news for you.
 Giving San Diego Comic Con 2018 attendees a sneaky look at some very early footage, Muschietti revealed earlier this year that he will be making things “scarier and more intense” for the sequel.
 He reiterated this very quotable line at Brazil Comic Con in San Paolo at the start of December and also revealed some behind the scenes footage and an intro to the new cast members.

-It feels like Muschietti is holding tightly onto the terrifying stuff which is very good news for horror fans next year.
+As shown by the trailer just focusing on one scene, it feels like Muschietti is holding tightly onto the terrifying stuff.
 So yeah, if that giant clown with mega teeth in the projector screen did it for you in the first movie, prepare to be very scared indeed.
 Plus, as you can see in the below tweet, Muschietti has suggested some very specific undergarments for your first viewing.
 Charmed.

 A bunch of peeks at Bill Skarsgard as Pennywise looking exactly as he did before: creepy as hell!
 Andy Muschietti says the sequel will be “scarier and more intense” and that we should wear adult diapers to the theater. #ScareDiego @joblocomJuly 19, 2018